 Well, there’s a far more effective technique that will keep you engaged and put you in contact with real-life language from day one: sentence mining.

-Looking to take your language skills to the next level?
-Explore our courses with native teachers and tailored curriculums in your city or online!
+Looking to improve your language fluency?
+Explore our tailored courses with native teachers in your city or online!

 What Is Sentence Mining?